Eric-Durr/RSD-P3/docs/REPORT.md

 <br>
 <br>

-Once the program is compiled and excuted (instructions above), wa are able to use the ftp server, in wich we can manage multiple commands sucha as:
+Once the program is compiled and excuted (instructions above), wa are able to use the ftp server, in which we can manage multiple commands such as:

 * **USER**: